Deftones: Side projects

-Deftones members have worked on several side projects, with Moreno fronting Team Sleep, Crosses, Palms and supergroup Saudade (the latter including members from hardcore punk bands Bad Brains and Cro-Mags and avant-jazz group Medeski Martin & Wood).
+Deftones members have worked on several side projects, with Moreno fronting Team Sleep, Crosses, the post-metal band Palms, and supergroup Saudade (the latter including members from hardcore punk bands Bad Brains and Cro-Mags and avant-jazz group Medeski Martin & Wood).
 Carpenter works with cinematic electronic metal group Sol Invicto, which he founded with producer Richie Londres.
 Carpenter has also worked with the supergroup Kush, featuring members of Fear Factory and Cypress Hill.
-Delgado is a member of a DJ group called Decibel Devils, with DJ Crook of Team Sleep, Matt D and DJ Julez.
-In 2000, Cheng released a CD composed of his own spoken word poetry, called The Bamboo Parachute.
+Delgado is a member of a DJ group called Decibel Devils, a collective which includes Matt D, DJ Julez, and DJ Crook of Team Sleep.
+In 2000, Cheng released an album composed of his own spoken word poetry called The Bamboo Parachute.